Adalbert of Prague: Episcopacy

-Mission and martyrdom in Prussia
+Mission in Prussia

-Adalbert again relinquished his diocese, namely that of Gniezno, and set out as a missionary to preach to the inhabitants near Prussia.
-Bolesław I, Duke (and, later, King) of Poland, sent soldiers with Adalbert on his mission to the Prussians.
+Bolesław initially planned to send Adalbert on a mission to the Veleti, but this direction was deemed too dangerous.
 The Bishop and his companions, entered Prussian territory and traveled along the coast of the Baltic Sea to Gdańsk.
-At the borders of the Polish realm, at the mouth of the Vistula River, his half-brother Radim (Gaudentius), Benedict-Bogusza (who was probably a Pole), and at least one interpreter, ventured out into Prussia alone, as Bolesław had only sent his soldiers to escort them to the border.
+At the borders of the Polish realm, at the mouth of the Vistula River, his half-brother Radim (Gaudentius), Benedict-Bogusza (who was probably a Pole), and at least one interpreter, ventured out into Prussia alone, as Bolesław had sent his soldiers only to escort them to the border.
+Around April 8–9, Adalbert arrived in Gdańsk.
+There, he performed a baptismal ceremony on Sunday, April 11.
+He arrived in Prussia on April 17, most likely in the region of Pomesania.